dansalmo/Project5/README.md

-52.25.22.130     #the subumission instructions said to put the IP address in the README
+* the subumission instructions said to put the IP address in the README 52.25.22.130
 user: grader
 password: followTableQuietly